-How much would treatment cost?
 For currently enrolled students on the Ann Arbor campus, UHS will provide most health care at no additional cost.
 Insurance helps to pay for any services outside of UHS or on other campuses.
-Cost for medication for individuals with inactive TB is minimal (less than $3 per month for students with the UM International Student and Scholar Health Insurance Plan).
+Cost for medication for individuals with inactive TB is minimal (less than $5 per month for students with the U-M International Student and Scholar Health Insurance Plan).
 If you have been previously diagnosed with TB (active or inactive), there may be some restrictions on health insurance coverage.

 UHS Allergy, Immunization and Travel Health Clinic

 See also Tuberculosis and Testing and Location and Parking